-Your adventure begins today as you fly to the vibrant city of Warsaw, the capital of Poland since 1569.
-You transfer by coach to your hotel, the 4* Mercure Warszawa Centrum, where you have your first dinner as a group tonight.
+Your adventure begins with a flight to the vibrant city of Warsaw, the capital of Poland since 1569.
+Transfer by coach to your hotel, the 3* Hotel Warszawa Ibis Stare Miasto.

-Your exploration of Poland's dynamic capital begins this morning as you enjoy a guided sightseeing tour, introducing you to the cultural highlights of the city.
+Your exploration of Poland's dynamic capital begins this morning with a guided sightseeing tour, introducing you to the cultural highlights of the city.

 Your afternoon is free to explore Warsaw, a place where stylish glass structures and elegant Baroque mansions sit beside the Stalinist architecture of communist Poland; a juxtaposition of styles that tells a captivating story about the city's history.
-You could visit the Old Town with its cobbled streets, whimsically coloured buildings and excellent coffee shops.
-Amid the charming, historic streets you will find the grand St John's Cathedral, a striking architectural wonder which was reconstructed after World War II to reflect its original, 14th century appearance.
+You could visit the Old Town with its cobbled streets, pastel-shade buildings, and excellent coffee shops.
+Amid the charming, historic streets is the grand St John's Cathedral, a striking architectural wonder reconstructed after World War II to reflect its original, 14th-century appearance.

-You journey to Krakow today, travelling on the high-speed Pendolino train, Poland's premium rail service.
-Your hotel here is the 4* Metropolis Design Hotel.
-You enjoy a guided sightseeing tour of the city on arrival, heading to the atmospheric Old Town to see St Mary's Basilica, one of the finest examples of Polish Gothic architecture.
-You also visit the 14th century royal Wawel Cathedral, a beautiful Renaissance chapel that has served as the coronation site of almost every Polish king and queen throughout history.
+Journey to Krakow today, travelling on the high-speed Pendolino train, Poland's premium rail service.
+Your hotel here is the 3* Hotel Wyspiansk.
+Enjoy a guided sightseeing tour of the city on arrival, heading to the atmospheric Old Town to see St Mary's Basilica, one of the finest examples of Polish Gothic architecture.
+You also visit the 14th-century royal Wawel Cathedral, a beautiful Renaissance chapel that has served as the coronation site of almost every Polish king and queen throughout history.

 The rest of your day is at leisure.
 Perhaps take a stroll through the magnificent Old Town, further discovering its charms.
-The historical centre of Krakow, the entire area boasts UNESCO World Heritage status and its medieval buildings, Gothic churches and opulent façades are a delight to discover.
-At the centre lies the Rynek Główny - Europe's largest market square and an incredible hub of cafés, shops and bustling activity.
-You enjoy dinner this evening at your hotel.
+The historical centre of Krakow boasts UNESCO World Heritage status thanks to its medieval buildings, Gothic churches, and opulent façades.
+At the centre lies Rynek Główny - Europe's largest market square and an incredible hub of cafés, shops and bustling activity.

-Today's excursion takes you to Oswiecim, more commonly known by the German name of Auschwitz, for a moving tour of the Auschwitz-Birkenau museum.
+Today's excursion takes you to Oswiecim, more commonly known by the German name of Auschwitz, for a moving tour of the Auschwitz- Birkenau museum.
 This infamous former concentration camp now serves as a permanent memorial site, and a poignant reminder of the tragic loss of life here.
-After a guided tour of the original Auschwitz I camp you transfer to Auschwitz II-Birkenau, where the recognisable railway and platform stand to this day.
+After a guided tour of the original Auschwitz I camp, transfer to Auschwitz II-Birkenau, where the instantly recognisable railway and platform remain to this day.

-Today you visit the UNESCO listed Wieliczka Salt Mine, for a guided tour of the fascinating, intricately carved underground chambers.
+This morning, visit the UNESCO listed Wieliczka Salt Mine for a guided tour of the intricately carved underground chambers.
 Dating back to the 13th century, the mine is the oldest of its kind in Europe.
-Its labyrinthine tunnels and halls are uniquely beautiful, filled with incredible works of art including both historic and contemporary sculptures, painstakingly carved out of rock salt.
+Its labyrinthine tunnels and halls are uniquely beautiful, filled with incredible works of art including historic and contemporary sculptures, all painstakingly carved out of rock salt.

 Provisional departure and return times, where available, can be found together with dates and prices by clicking on the 'Prices & Availability' button.
 We will write to you around 10 weeks before your departure date with the precise meeting times for your tour group.